Axway-API-Management-Plus/apim-cert-expiry-report/README.md

 $java -jar target/apimanager-cert-expiry-check-1.0.1.jar -u apiadmin -p changeme -s https://10.129.59.81:8075
 ```

-The script creates a csv file named output.csv if there are expired certificate on API manger.
+The script creates a csv file named output.csv in a current directory if there are expired certificate on API manger.
 (To test the functionality change your system timezone to future date )

 ## Sample output.csv